sara-sabr/ITStrategy/_pages/en/strategies-actions.md

 - **IT teams must save all projects artifacts to a version control system**
   - *Help SSC GCcode become officially supported*
   - *Make GCcode the default option for new application development projects*
-  - *Promote the use of GitHub or Gitlab as working environment (tasks/planning, documents, continuous integration)*
+  - *Promote the use of GitHub, Gitlab or GCcode as working environments (Projects, tasks, documents, code, continuous integration, ..)*
 - **EA must actively and fairly consider open standards (data formats/protocols) and open source software for all new purchases, upgrades or migrations (including cloud solutions)**
   - *Implement the recently approved ESDC OSS Framework*
   - *Collaborate with other departments and agencies on best practices*